openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 declared in class *C* if:

 -  such reference is used in *C*’s non-*static* field initializer;
--  such reference is used before *f*’s declaration or within *f*’s own declaration initializer;
+-  such reference is used before *f*’s declaration, or within *f*’s own declaration initializer;
 -  no such reference is present on the left-hand side of an assignment expression (see :ref:`Assignment`);